ForlornLily/fe-notes/docs/design/09_template.md

     console.log(this.year)
   }
 }
-let child = new Bangumi('The Promised Neverland', 2016)
+let child = new Bangumi("The Promised Neverland", 2016)
 child.sayName() //"The Promised Neverland" child.sayYear() //2016
 ```